prafullD74/DevOps-Tools/Terraform/README.md

 # [Terrafrom](https://developer.hashicorp.com/terraform)
 - Terraform is an infrastructure as code tool that lets you build, change, and version infrastructure safely and efficiently.
 - Terraform language is declarative.
+- Terraform workflow
+  1. **Initialize** prepares your workspace so Terraform can apply your configuration.
+  2. **Plan** allows you to preview the changes Terraform will make before you apply them.
+  3. **Apply** makes the changes defined by your plan to create, update, or destroy resources.
+-

 ## [Terraform's configuration language](https://developer.hashicorp.com/terraform/language)
 1. Configuration files you write in Terraform language tell Terraform what plugins to install, what infrastructure to create, and what data to fetch.